Avalanche star Kadri wears 'Too Many Men' shirt at championship parade

 "A too many men on the ice penalty is a judgment call that can be made by any of the four on-ice officials.
 Following the game, Hockey Operations met with the four officials as is their normal protocol.
 In discussing the winning goal, each of the four officials advised that they did not see a too many men on the ice situation on the play.
 This call is not subject to video review either by Hockey Ops or the on-ice officials."

-The Avalanche, of course, went on defeat the two-time defending champions in six games and Kadri will go down in Avs lore as a playoff hero.
+The Avalanche, of course, went on defeat the two-time defending champions in six games and Kadri will go down in Avs lore as a playoff hero with a sense of humor.

-Anyone looking to purchase their own "Too Many Men" shirt will have to wait, because it was custom-made.
-Adrienne Ruth, who designed the shirt, said on Twitter she's working to make it available to the general public.

 SUGGESTED VIDEOS: Stanley Cup Final 2022